WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 #### Constants

+Differences between constants and variables:

-First, you aren't allowed to use `mut` with constants.
+1. you aren't allowed to use `mut` with constants.
 You declare constants using the `const` keyword instead of the `let` keyword, and the type of the value _must_ be annotated.

-The last difference is that constants may be set only to a constant expression, not the result of a value that could only be computed at runtime.
+2. constants may be set only to a constant expression, not the result of a value that could only be computed at runtime.

 Here's an example of a constant declaration: